shanjali9/shanjali9/README.md

 - 💞️ I’m looking to collaborate on fun research projects.
 - 📫 How to reach me: shanjaliarul@gmail.com
 - 😄 Pronouns: She/ Her
-- ⚡ Fun fact: I grew up in the desert.
+- ⚡ Fun fact: I grew up in a desert.

 <!---
 shanjali9/shanjali9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.